-Alexandria Soccer Association is a 501(c)(3) non-profit organization, established in 1970 in Alexandria, Virginia.
-ASA operates in the City of Alexandria, Virginia, and offers soccer programs for citizens of all abilities and ages.
+Alexandria Soccer Association (ASA) is a 501(c)(3) non-profit organization, established in 1970 in Alexandria, Virginia.
+ASA offers soccer programs for citizens of all abilities and ages in the city limits of Alexandria, though our programming is open to ALL city residents and non-residents.
 ASA programs are intended to develop good character, mental and physical fitness, and interpersonal skills through soccer activities.
 Sportsmanship, social skills, and self-esteem are developed by player participation and regular interaction with volunteer and professional coaches.

 Vision: Be the gold standard for community based soccer clubs -- creating a lifelong love of soccer and impacting the community beyond the sport.

 Mission: The mission of Alexandria Soccer Association is to provide high quality instructional soccer and futsal programs that develop and motivate citizens, build character, and make a positive impact on Alexandria and the surrounding communities.

 Approximate number of players: 5,000

 |Chris Arnold||Deputy Director | Futsal League & Tots Director|